Black Diamond Beta Light Review

 This shelter offers room to roam.
 Its 115-inch length is up there with the roomiest models in the category.
 It also notches in at 79 inches wide.
 With all of this square footage, we found that the Beta Light provides plenty of room for two people.
 It could also easily accommodate a medium-sized dog and everyone's gear.
 In addition, the tall peak height makes it possible to sit up or even kneel comfortably.
 This model uses two poles to support its extra-long body, so the peak height owns a ridge down the middle instead of just a single point at the top.

-On the downside, the two trekking poles that create the frame for the tarp are directly in the middle of the tent, which makes it more challenging to optimize space.
+On the downside, the two trekking poles that create the frame for the tarp are directly in the middle of the tent, making optimizing space more challenging.
 There aren't any pockets either.
-As a floorless model, you'll have to bring your own ground cloth if you want to avoid ground moisture.
+As a floorless model, you'll have to bring your ground cloth to avoid ground moisture.

 The blue material of the body has some tradeoffs.
 It keeps out sunlight better than most models, so it's easier to stay asleep in the morning…which you may or may not want to do.
 This also makes it feel darker on the inside in the evening time.
-Having said that, the front door cinches open for additional airflow or to take in the views.
-This single door makes it a little more difficult to climb in and out than double-door models, but because there is so much interior space, it's easy to move around without disturbing your partner.
+The front door cinches open for additional airflow or to take in the views.
+This single-door makes it a little more challenging to climb in and out than double-door models, but because there is so much interior space, it's easy to move around without disturbing your partner.
 The bug skirt around the perimeter also does a decent job of keeping out most bugs while maintaining circulation.

 Weight

 This shelter falls in the middle of the pack for its weight.
-At 1.72 pounds, it is one of the heavier tarps, primarily as a result of its larger volume.
+At 1.72 pounds, it is one of the heavier tarps, primarily due to its larger volume.
 However, it pitches with standard trekking poles, so there are no additional poles to pack.

-On our scale, the tarp itself is one pound, 7.5 oz, which is just about the advertised weight.
+On our scale, the tarp is one pound, 7.5 ounces, just about the advertised weight.
 It also comes with a standard set of six shovel stakes.
-They bring an extra 2.6 ounces (plus 0.1 oz stuff stack).
-The extra guy cord is worth 0.7 ounces, and the main stuff sack is another 0.6 ounces.
+They bring an extra 2.6 ounces (plus a 0.1-ounce stuff stack).
+The extra guy cord weighs 0.7 ounces, and the main stuff sack is another 0.6 ounces.
 Black Diamond does not seem to include anything besides the weight of the tarp itself in its measurement.
-Though the full package rounds up to two pounds, it still offers a lot given how much interior space it has.
+Though the complete package rounds up to two pounds, it still offers a lot, given how much interior space it has.

 Weather Resistance

-All things considered, this shelter kept us protected better than most single-wall tarps.
-It offers coverage all the way to the ground, and the 30D polyester is less susceptible to stretching and sagging than SilNylon models.
+This shelter kept us protected better than most single-wall tarps.
+It offers coverage to the ground, and the 30D polyester is less susceptible to stretching and sagging than SilNylon models.
 Water beads and rolls off nicely.
-The bottom edge flairs outward, so even though there is no floor, precipitation generally trails away. from the inside.
+The bottom edge flairs outward, so precipitation generally trails away even though there is no floor.
 Its generous dimensions also provide an additional buffer.
-Should precipitation find its way underneath, it's easier to move people and gear close toward the center.
+If precipitation finds its way underneath, moving people and gear close toward the center is easier.
 If your group or other hikers find themselves in dire straits, you could even plausibly fit four people inside if everyone lay down across the width of the shelter.

 Adaptability

 Unfortunately, this model is a little light on adaptability.
-Though the front door can be peeled back, and there is a little bit of flexibility in setting the trekking pole height (and thus, the space between the bottom of the tarp and the ground, it pretty much has a fixed structure.
+Though the front door can be peeled back, there is little flexibility in setting the trekking pole height.
+Thus, the space between the bottom of the tarp and the ground has a fixed structure, making it more difficult to set up in different scenarios.

 Ease of Set-Up

-After staking out the sides, it definitely needs some re-tensioning to get everything even but only once in higher wind did we have it collapse before we got it fully set up.
+After staking out the sides, it needs some re-tensioning to get everything even, but only once in the higher wind did we have to collapse it before we got it fully set up.

 Should You Buy the Black Diamond Beta Light?

-The BD Beta Light is a great choice for hikers who want to carry less weight but still enjoy having a lot of space to spread out at night.
+The BD Beta Light is an excellent choice for hikers who want to carry less weight but still enjoy having much space to spread out at night.
 It's comparatively durable, easy to pitch, and comes with a mesh skirt to keep bugs at bay.
-For its weight and space, it offers a lot of value and wouldn't hesitate to take this tarp out on our next fast and light adventure.
+It offers a lot of value for its weight and space, and we wouldn't hesitate to take this tarp out on our next fast and light adventure.

 What Other Ultralight Tents Should You Consider?